Layan34/2025_GP_10/README.md

 # Focus

 ## Introduction
-Focus is a graduation project that presents an interactive application designed as a game to improve users' concentration.
-The app provides a fun and simple way to practice focus and enhance attention.
-It is designed with engaging features and modern technologies to make the experience enjoyable and effective for different types of users.
+Focus is a graduation project that introduces an interactive game powered by Brain-Computer Interface (BCI) technology.
+By using EEG signals, the application is designed to help users practice and improve their focus and attention in an enjoyable way.
+The project highlights the growing role of technology in supporting concentration through innovative and engaging solutions.
+Unlike traditional methods, it combines real-time brain activity monitoring with a playful gaming environment to create an interactive training experience.
+The goal is to provide a tool that is simple, effective, and accessible for anyone looking to strengthen their ability to concentrate.

 ## Technology